sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 - System Boot ✅ (It's fixed disabling SecureBootModel from config.plist)
 - Ethernet ✅
 - Audio Card ✅ (Now, works perfect)
+- Battery charging and stats ✅
 - USB Devices ✅ (2.0, 3.0/3.1)
 - Screen ✅ (1366x768)
 - Wi-Fi ✅ (altrough is some slow to connect)

 Partially Works:

-- Graphics ✅❌ (Natively, doesn't work, but try to patch with OCLP 0.6.5 or newer; for enable it, delete **-igfxvesa** boot argument after to patch with OCLP).
+- Graphics ✅❌ (Natively, doesn't work, but try to patch with OCLP 0.6.5 or newer; for enable it, delete **-igfxvesa** boot argument after to patch with OCLP; if **-igfxvesa** argument isn't available, add it for install system and first boot; this, enable the generic GPU drivers with 4MB of VRAM only).

 - VoodooPS2Controller ✅❌ (Works randomly, in installation doesn't work; if you do a successful instalation, maybe works when boot in first time to system and maybe you could create an user).